 An Online Investigations Policy has been developed to provide guidance to Cheshire East Council staff.
-Further guidance on this can be obtained from the Internal Audit Section or Trading Standards.
+Further guidance on this can be obtained from the Information Rights Team or the internal RIPA trainer, the Trading Standards and Community Protection Manager.

 5.4 Officers able to make authorisations